German Placement Exam

 This test is designed such that blind guessing will be detrimental to your score.
 If you don’t know an answer, skip the question.

 This test focuses on reading comprehension and grammar.
 If you have doubts about your speaking ability, make arrangements to meet with a member of the German department faculty during Orientation.
-Contact Jan Mieszkowski.
+Contact Katja Garloff.

 You will receive your test results over the summer so that you can use this information as you plan your fall course schedule.
-The Registrar’s Office will notify you of the results via your Reed email account.
-We expect to send notification two weeks after the test is completed.
-If you do not learn of your results after three weeks have passed, please contact Emilie Smith or call 503/777-7296.
+The registrar's office will notify you, and your adviser, of your language placement examination results at the beginning of Orientation week, via your Reed email address.
+If you wish to learn the results of your language placement examination before Orientation week please contact the registrar's office by email at firstname.lastname@example.org, or at email@example.com, or by telephone at 503/777-7296.

 If you would like to take an easier or a more difficult course than indicated by the results, you are welcome to discuss this with German faculty at the beginning of the year.
-Contact Jan Mieszkowski during Orientation.
+Contact Katja Garloff during Orientation.

 Those seeking ADA accommodation for the placement tests should contact Theresa Lowrie.
 Accommodations will not be available over the summer but can be arranged for the testing sessions during Orientation.